Memorial Day Mattress Sales 2022: Best Mattress Deals Today | Digital Trends

-While Memorial Day is an incredibly significant American holiday marked by long weekends and barbecues spent with family, it is also the most important holiday of the year if you’re in the market for a brand new mattress, thanks to the Memorial Day sales the three-day weekend brings.
+While Memorial Day is an incredibly significant American holiday marked by long weekends and barbecues spent with family, it is also the most important holiday of the year if you’re in the market for a brand new mattress, thanks to the Memorial Day sales.
 The shopping bonanza is particularly good for those looking for a new mattress, with all of the leading manufacturers like Casper and Nectar holding their own Memorial Day mattress sales.
+Hurry, though: Most of these sales end before midnight tomorrow.

 - Casper Snug Memory Foam Mattress — From $195